John Joubert (serial killer): Murders

-Danny Joe Eberle, 13 years old, disappeared while delivering the Omaha World-Herald newspaper on Sunday, September 18, 1983, in Bellevue, Nebraska.
+Danny Joe Eberle, 13 years old, disappeared while delivering copies of the Omaha World-Herald on Sunday, September 18, 1983, in Bellevue, Nebraska.
 His brother, who also delivered papers, had not seen him, but he did remember being followed by a white man in a tan car on previous days.
 It was ascertained that Eberle had delivered only three of the 70 newspapers on his route.
 At the address of his fourth delivery, his bicycle was discovered along with the rest of the newspapers.
 There appeared to be no sign of a struggle.
-Joubert would later describe how he had approached Eberle, drawn a knife, and covered the boy's mouth with his hand.
+Joubert would later describe how he had approached Eberle, drawn a knife and covered the boy's mouth with his hand.
 He instructed Eberle to follow him to his car and drove him to a gravel road outside the town.

 After a three-day search, Eberle's body was discovered in a patch of high grass alongside a gravel road some 4 mi from his bicycle.
-He had been stripped to his underwear, his feet and hands had been bound, and his mouth had been sealed with surgical tape.
+He had been stripped to his undershorts, his feet and hands had been bound, and his mouth had been sealed with surgical tape.
 Knife wounds across his body suggested he had been tortured before death.
 In addition, Joubert had stabbed him nine times.
 As a kidnapping, the crime came under the jurisdiction of the federal government of the United States, so the FBI was called in.

 The investigation followed several leads, including a young man who was arrested for molesting two young boys approximately a week after the crime.
 He failed a polygraph test and had a false alibi, but did not fit the profile the FBI had created for the murderer.
 He was released due to a lack of evidence.
 Other known pedophiles in the area were questioned, but the case became cold due to a lack of evidence.

 On December 2, 1983, Christopher Walden, age 12, disappeared in Papillion, Nebraska, approximately 3 mi from where Eberle's body had been found.
 Witnesses again said they saw a white man in a tan car.
-Joubert said that he had driven up to Walden as he walked, showed him the sheath of his knife and ordered him into the car.
+In his later confession, Joubert said that he had driven up to Walden as he walked, showed him the sheath of his knife, and ordered him into the car.

-After driving to some railway lines out of town, he ordered Walden to strip to his underwear, which he did, but then Walden refused to lie down.
+After driving to some railway lines out of town, he ordered Walden to strip to his undershorts, which he did, but then Walden refused to lie down in the snow.
 After a brief struggle, Joubert overpowered and then stabbed him.
-Joubert cut Walden's throat so deeply that he had almost been decapitated.
+Joubert cut Walden's throat so deeply that he nearly decapitated the boy.
 Walden's body was found two days later, 5 mi from the town.
-Although the crimes were similar, there were differences.
-Walden had not been bound, had been better concealed, and was thought to have been killed immediately after being abducted.
+Although the crimes were similar, there were differences; Walden had not been bound, had been better concealed, and was thought to have been killed immediately after being abducted.